OmniSharp/omnisharp-vim/README.md

 | [Pathogen](https://github.com/tpope/vim-pathogen)    | `git clone git://github.com/OmniSharp/omnisharp-vim.git ~/.vim/bundle/omnisharp-vim` |

 ### Server
 OmniSharp-vim depends on the [OmniSharp-Roslyn](https://github.com/OmniSharp/omnisharp-roslyn) server.
-Download the latest release for your platform from the [releases](https://github.com/OmniSharp/omnisharp-roslyn/releases) page.
-OmniSharp-vim uses http to communicate with the server, so select the http variant for your architecture.
+Download the latest **HTTP** release for your platform from the [releases](https://github.com/OmniSharp/omnisharp-roslyn/releases) page.
+OmniSharp-vim uses http to communicate with the server, so select the **HTTP** variant for your architecture.
 This means that for a 64-bit Windows system, the `omnisharp.http-win-x64.zip` package should be downloaded, whereas Mac users should select `omnisharp.http-osx.tar.gz`.

+##### Important!
+Download the HTTP release!
+_Please pay attention to the previous paragraph, and download the HTTP OmniSharp-Roslyn release (it has "http" in the download filename").
+The non-HTTP version uses stdio instead of HTTP and OmniSharp-vim cannot communicate with it.
+This trips a lot of people up, hence the added emphases!_

 Extract the binaries and configure your vimrc with the path to the `OmniSharp.exe` file, e.g.: